avalcarcel9/rtapas/README.md

     coefficient (DSC) calculation.
   - `ret` A `logical` argument set to `TRUE` by default.
-Returns a nested `list` of objects from the function to the local R environement.
+Returns a nested `list` of objects from the function to the local R environment.
 If `FALSE` then `outfile` must be specified so subject data is saved.
   - `outfile` Is set to `NULL` by default which only returns the subject-level `tibble` as a list in the local R environment.
 To save